tannewt/wa-law.org/bill/2021-22/hb/1203/1/README.md

 ## Section 6
 The requirements of this chapter apply to any community oversight board created by a local jurisdiction on or after the effective date of this section.
 A community oversight board or similar oversight body that is in place in a local jurisdiction prior to the effective date of this section must comply with the requirements of this chapter by January 1, 2022, except in instances in which full compliance would violate a federal consent decree or other mandate.
 Nothing in this chapter shall be interpreted to indicate that political subdivisions other than local jurisdictions cannot establish or maintain a community oversight board or similar oversight body.

 ## Section 7
-(1) Each local jurisdiction must report its compliance in establishing a community oversight board that aligns with the requirements in this chapter, or bringing an existing community oversight board or similar oversight body into alignment with the requirements in this chapter, to the Washington association of sheriffs and police chiefs by January 1, 2025.
+1. Each local jurisdiction must report its compliance in establishing a community oversight board that aligns with the requirements in this chapter, or bringing an existing community oversight board or similar oversight body into alignment with the requirements in this chapter, to the Washington association of sheriffs and police chiefs by January 1, 2025.
 If the local jurisdiction does not have a community oversight board, or does not have a community oversight board that is in compliance with this chapter, it must provide a written explanation to the Washington association of sheriffs and police chiefs by January 1, 2025.
 The Washington association of sheriffs and police chiefs must compile the submitted information into a report, which must be delivered to the legislature by March 1, 2025.

-(2) This section expires January 1, 2027.
+2. This section expires January 1, 2027.

+## Section 8
+> This section adds a new section to an existing chapter [35.22](/rcw/35_cities_and_towns/35.022_first-class_cities.md).
+Here is the [modified chapter](rcw/35_cities_and_towns/35.022_first-class_cities.md) for context.

+Any time an appointment is made for the position of chief of police in a city that has a community oversight board, the appointment must be made from a list of qualified candidates provided by the board, as provided in section 4 of this act.

 ## Section 9
 > This section modifies existing section [35.23.021](/rcw/35_cities_and_towns/35.023_second-class_cities.md).
 Here is the [modified chapter](rcw/35_cities_and_towns/35.023_second-class_cities.md) for context.